telerik/maui-docs/controls/listpicker/styling/styling.md

 # Styling

 The ListPicker control for .NET MAUI provides styling options for customizing its appearance.
-You can style the TimePicker itself, as well as its popup or dropdown depending on the [PickerMode]({%slug listpicker-picker-mode%}) setting.
+You can style the ListPicker itself, as well as its popup or dropdown depending on the [PickerMode]({%slug listpicker-picker-mode%}) setting.

 The control supports the following styling properties: